By Edward Kliszus

 At this standing-room-only event in the New School Tishman Auditorium, the company performed Duke Ellington’s In the Beginning God, Will You Be There?, Ain’t But The One, Heaven, The Lord’s Prayer, The Shepherd, David Danced, Almighty God, Something ‘Bout Believing, Father Forgive, It’s Freedom, Come Sunday, and Praise God and Dance.
 Ellington enthusiasts likely noted a familiar Come Sunday from his musical Black, Brown and Beige.

-The New York Choral Society choir and New School Studio Orchestra filled the stage as they collectively celebrated the legacy, genius, and creative prowess of Ellington, his music, and the musicians of the famed Duke Ellington Orchestra.
+The New York Choral Society choir and New School Studio Orchestra filled the stage as they collectively celebrated the legacy, genius, and creative prowess of Ellington, his music, and the famed Duke Ellington Orchestra musicians.
 The ensemble and solo work of tonight’s instrumental soloists in the New School Studio Orchestra honored and brought to the forefront the historic artistry of Ellington’s powerhouse musicians like pianist/composer Billy Strayhorn, trumpeter Cat Anderson, Harry Carney on baritone sax, Paul Gonsalves on tenor sax, Lawrence Brown on trombone, or Louis Bellson on drums.